NationalSecurityAgency/datawave-muchos/README.md

      depending on the source AMI and storage configuration, you may need to [attach and mount a volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html) large enough to accomodate these directories, configured via `dw_clone_dir` and `dw_m2_repo_dir` respectively

+   * **Note**: By default, ingest services should be started up automatically on your `ingestmaster` host upon successful completion of the `datawave.yml` playbook.
+See [this issue](https://github.com/NationalSecurityAgency/datawave-muchos/issues/1) for instructions to verify that services started successfully

 ## Post-Deployment